-In this test you complete a form which collects information that will help us evaluate the Audit Logging and Node Authentication capabilities of your test system during the Connectathon.
+In this test you complete a form which collects information that will help us evaluate the Audit Logging and Node Authentication capabilities of your Connectathon test system.

-The contents of your ATNA Questionnaire are directly linked to the profiles and actors that you have registered to test at a given Connectathon.
-You will be asked to validate audit messages for transactions you support.
+The contents of your ATNA Questionnaire are customized based on the the profiles and actors that you have registered to test at a given Connectathon.
+Depending non the profiles/actors you have registered forn the ATNA Questionnaire will ask you to validate audit messages for transactions you support.
 You will be asked to demonstrate successful TLS connections for the transports you support (eg DICOM, MLLP, HTTP).

 Prerequisite for this test

 Before you can generate your on-line ATNA questionnaire...